West Mesa murders

-The West Mesa Murders are the killings of eleven women whose remains were found buried in 2009 in the desert on the West Mesa of Albuquerque, New Mexico, United States.
+The West Mesa Murders are the killings of eleven women whose remains were found buried in 2009 in the desert on the West Mesa of Albuquerque, New Mexico.
 Several suspects have been named, but none were arrested or charged.
-While the killings were initially believed to be the work of a serial killer, the involvement of a sex trafficking ring has been suspected.
+While the killings are believed to be the work of a serial killer, the involvement of a sex trafficking ring has also been suspected.

-An anonymous tip to authorities at APD and FBI linked the murders to a suspect from Central America.
-Police have also suspected the involvement of a sex trafficking ring operating through neighboring Texas that targets sex workers during events throughout the Southwest, Southern, and Western United States, especially regularly scheduled events, such as the New Mexico state fair in this case, to take advantage of reliably heavier traffic.
-This small fragment of a human trafficking ring involves numerous population centers, including Las Vegas in Nevada, El Paso and Killeen in Texas, and Denver in Colorado.
+An anonymous tip to authorities at APD and FBI linked the murders to a suspect from El Salvador.
+Police have also suspected the involvement of a sex trafficking ring operating through neighboring Texas that targets prostitutes during events throughout the Southwest, Southern, and Western United States, especially regularly scheduled events, such as the New Mexico State Fair in this case, to take advantage of reliably heavier traffic.
+This small fragment of a human trafficking ring involves numerous population centers, including Las Vegas, El Paso, Killeen, and Denver.

-Background
+Background and discovery

-Between 2001 and 2005, 11 women were buried by an unknown assailant in an arroyo bank on Albuquerque's West Mesa, in an undeveloped area within city limits.
-Satellite imagery taken between 2003 and 2005 shows tire marks and patches of disturbed soils in the area where the remains were recovered.
+Between 2001 and 2005, eleven women were buried by an unknown assailant dubbed the "Bone Collector" in an arroyo bank on Albuquerque's West Mesa, in an undeveloped area within city limits.
+Satellite imagery taken between 2003 and 2005 shows tire marks and patches of disturbed soil in the area where the remains were recovered.
+According to satellite photos, the last victim was buried in 2005.
 By 2006, development had encroached on the area, and soon after, the site was disturbed, buried, and platted for residential development.

 Due to the 2008 housing bubble collapse, development on the West Side halted before housing could be built at the burial site.
 After neighbors complained of flooding at the platted site (due to the burial of the natural arroyo), the developer built a retaining wall to channel storm water to a retention pond built in the approximate area of the burial site, inadvertently exposing bones to the surface.

-Discovery

-On February 2, 2009, a woman walking a dog found a human bone on the West Mesa, and reported it to police.
-As a result of the subsequent police investigation, authorities discovered the remains of 11 women and girls and a fetus buried in the area.
-They were between 15 and 32 years of age, most were Hispanic, and most were involved with drugs and sex work.
+On February 2, 2009, a woman walking a dog found a human bone on the West Mesa and reported it to police.
+As a result of the subsequent police investigation, authorities discovered the remains of eleven women and girls, one woman being pregnant, buried in the area.
+They were between 15 and 32 years of age, most were Hispanic, and they were involved with drugs and sex work.
+Syllania Edwards, a 15-year-old runaway from Lawton, Oklahoma, was the only African American and the only victim from out of state.
+Michelle Valdez was four months pregnant at the time of her death.

-Victims
+Confirmed victims

-The remains discovered in 2009 were identified as those of the following women and girls, all of whom disappeared between 2001 and 2005:
+The remains discovered in 2009 were identified as those of the following women and girls, all of whom disappeared between May 2003 and September 2004: